-- The barn, colony and free range methods of farming eggs all meet the legislated Quality and Welfare Standards.
-No system (with the exception of cage) is better or worse for hen welfare than any other system .
+- The barn, colony and free-range methods of farming eggs all meet the legislated Quality and Welfare Standards.
+No system (except for the cage) is better or worse for hen welfare than any other system.

 - All commercial egg farms operate within strict legal requirements for food safety and meet stringent health and safety standards which are audited annually.

 *The 2012 NZ code of welfare, based on an internationally recognised standard for all animal welfare known as the five freedoms, requires that conventional cages be phased out by 2022.
 The reason for this is that conventional cages do not allow the hens to behave naturally and do the things that hens like to do – nesting, scratching, perching and stretching their wings